materiaraiding/materiaraiding-old/_ultimate/fru.md

 {: .no_toc }
 - Written guide by Juno
 - Diagrams by Juno, Em, Pipiro, Kobe, MUR
+- Mit Plan by Ikuya Kirishima
+- Video Guide by Kobe

 ### Table of Contents
 {: .no_toc }